top of page

 • education requirements to interpret the results

-• 360 Evaluation – as the name implies, it is a tool to collect feedback from multiple directions relative to the executive's position within an organization about an executive's leadership performance, skills, and contributions.
-To learn more about 360 evaluation, check out this article on "1 Leadership Tool You Need to Try" or join an upcoming complimentary leadership development webinars.
+As the name implies, 360 surveys are tools for collecting feedback from multiple directions relative to the executive's position about an executive's leadership performance, skills, and contributions.
+To learn more about 360 evaluation, check out this article on "1 Leadership Tool You Need to Try" or join an upcoming complimentary leadership development webinar.

-• Diagnostic – a type of evaluation that typically has a lesser degree of reliability, validity, or fairness and does not require specialized training to interpret.
-It may or may not provide norm comparisons versus self-reporting.
-Typically, you only need to read a book or whitepaper to make sense of the evaluation.
+These tools typically have less reliability, validity, or fairness and do not require specialized interpretation training.
+They may or may not provide norm comparisons versus self-reporting.
+Normally, you only need to read a book or whitepaper to make sense of the evaluation.

-• Clinical Assessment – a type of evaluation or test proven to meet reliability, validity, and fairness standards.
-These types of assessments require advanced education in clinical psychology to interpret.
+These assessments or tests have proven to meet reliability, validity, and fairness standards.
+Interpretation of these types of assessments requires advanced education in clinical psychology.

-*Note: If an assessment provider claims their assessment achieves perfect reliability, I tend to walk away.
+Note: If a provider of any of these tools claims their assessment achieves perfect reliability, I tend to walk away.
 Either they don't know their research studies, their research is not extensive enough, or they are overselling.

 What do Executive Assessments Measure?

-There are numerous executive assessments and more added all of the time.
+There are numerous executive assessments, and more are constantly added.
 If you have ever wondered about answers to any of the following questions, there are assessments that can help reveal answers:

 • How can I better connect with others?

-• What are and how can I better leverage my strengths?
+• What are my strengths, and how can I better leverage them?

 • How can I reduce my stress?